in2code-de/powermail/Documentation/Changelog/UpgradeInstructions.md

 # Upgrade Instructions and breaking changes

+## Version 11.0

+In Version 11 the default behaviour for password fields is hashing the value with the default hashing algorithm before storing it in the database.

 ## Version 10.0

 In version 10 we completely removed jQuery, jQuery UI, Datetimepicker, Parsley.js and other old JS stuff from frontend